johndetora/asciitone/README.md

 #### Created with HTML/CSS/JS and the [Tone.js](https://github.com/Tonejs/Tone.js) library.

-Welcome to ascii-tone, a web based FM Synth and step sequencer with a 100% text based user interface.
+Welcome to ascii-tone, an FM Synth and step sequencer with a 100% text based user interface.

-This project is in the early development period and there are a lot of features planned.
-Suggestions are welcome.

 ascii-tone runs best on google chrome or mozilla firefox, but will also work with many mobile devices.
 See a live demo [here](www.echocoast.net/asciitone/index.html)